alarm-redist/fifty-states/analyses/DE_hd_2020/doc_DE_hd_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
 We sample 5,000 districting plans for Delaware.
-No special techniques were needed to produce the sample.
+We apply a hinge Gibbs constraint of strength 6 to encourage drawing majority black districts.